Gabrock94/pyaesthetics/docs/index.rst

 >>> import pyaesthetics
 >>> pyaesthetics.utils.runtest()

-If no error is reported, your installation is sucessful.
+If no error is reported, your installation is successful.

 Updating pyaeshtetics
 ***************************